zooxo/SW15S/README.md

   POW COS SWAP  In/decrease and reset last dose (units) INV TAN BSP   In/decrease and reset elapsed time since last dose (h)

-If you are used to use values for blood glucose in mmol/L all you have to do is to multiply your data for actual/target blood glucose and ISF with 18.0156 (atomar weight of glucose molecule).
+If you are used to using values for blood glucose in mmol/L all you have to do is to multiply your data for actual/target blood glucose and ISF with 18.0156 (atomic weight of glucose molecule).

 ____________________